 Since initiation of the BBRP, State of Colorado rules and guidance concerning temporary modification of alcohol licenses have returned to pre-COVID protocol including fee and notice requirements.
 BBRP permitted businesses seeking extension of temporary alcohol license modifications must reapply with the State of Colorado.
 Additional information concerning that process will be available next week and will be posted to the city’s COVID-related webpage.
 Other than the State of Colorado required fees, the city will waive otherwise applicable city permitting and licensing fees at this time.
 Businesses will be required to retain required proof of insurance and must provide an approval letter from the property owner.

 There is no requirement that businesses notify the city if they do not wish to continue their expansion after Oct.
-31. Visit the city’s program webpage for more information including application criteria, tent and heating options and details concerning alcoholic beverage sales (which are authorized/governed by the State of Colorado).
+31.

 “We are pleased that this program has proven helpful in addressing community safety during the evolving pandemic” said Community Vitality Department Director Yvette Bowden.
 “COVID-19 continues to challenge our entire community and BBRP’s extension will continue to aid both Boulder’s local businesses and our economy.”

 City of Boulder staff will work with Downtown Boulder Partnership (DBP) on a post-pandemic outdoor dining pilot program, which would tentatively begin in May 2022 running as a three-year pilot.
 The pilot program allows staff to evaluate and study safety, infrastructure, and operational and access considerations.
 Staff plans to update City Council on progress in exploring such an arrangement in February of 2022.